danrahn/PlexWeb/readme.md

                 thumb\
 3. There are some additional requirements that are not included in this repository:
   * ~~[adrenth/thetvdb2](https://github.com/adrenth/thetvdb2) - I'm hoping to remove this dependency, it brings in way too much for what I'm using it for~~ Dependency removed!
   * [PHPMailer](https://github.com/PHPMailer/PHPMailer) - For email/text alerts.
-I'd love to remove this dependency, since having this project be completely self-contained would be nice (I'm fully aware that for a "real" website, it's best to utilize well documented and tested libraries vs reinventing the wheel)
+I'd love to remove this dependency, since having this project be completely self-contained would be nice (for my own learning, since obviously it's best to utilize well documented and tested libraries vs reinventing the wheel)
   * fontawesome-webfont may or may not be necessary.
 It's used for play/pause icons in active streams
 4. The following SQL tables are required (created via phpmyadmin UI, recreated below via `SHOW CREATE TABLE xyz`):